DEFRA/apas-docs/docs/archive/latest/en/pages/4-cookie_policy.md

 **Language**

-The 'Get and Air Pollution Assessment' service has the ability for multi-language and this cookie saves which language a user has chosen in the interface, if it is available.
+The 'Get an air pollution assessment' service has the ability for multi-language and this cookie saves which language a user has chosen in the interface, if it is available.

 | Name | Purpose | Expires |
 | ------- | ------- | ------- |